markmoxon/lander-source-code-acorn-archimedes/README.md

 Builds are supported for Windows and Mac/Linux systems.
 In all cases the build process is defined in the `Makefile` provided.

-The build process also creates a version of the source that can be built on [Archimedes][#archimedes] machines.
+The build process also creates a version of the source that can be built on [Archimedes](#archimedes) machines.

 ### Requirements